POP may refer to any of the following:

 Tip: If you are looking for your POP address or POP server, this information is only obtainable from your ISP or e-mail provider.

-2. Short for point of presence, POP is a physical location within a telecommunications provider that an ISP uses to house its network servers, routers, and other equipment.
-A POP allows them to connect to the Internet and share that connection with their clients.
+2. Short for point of presence, POP is a physical location within a telecommunications provider that an ISP uses to house its network servers, routers, etc. A POP allows them to connect to the Internet and share that connection with their clients.

 4. The term pop is used as an alternative way of saying respawn in a game.